oroinc/OroCRMTaskBundle/Resources/doc/api/task.md

 ### activityTargets

-A records to which the task record associated with.
+Records associated with the task record.

 ## SUBRESOURCES